-When considering your steel or GRP grating system, knowing what is considered safe is crucial.
-Walkways above head height can pose a risk to those passing or working underneath if they aren’t made in line with the proper procedures to ensure it is safe for use.
+When considering your steel or GRP grating, knowing what is considered safe is crucial.
+Walkways above head height can pose a risk to those passing or working underneath if they aren’t compliant with the British and European Standards for ball proof requirements.

-When not compliant with the ball proof requirements, as outlined in the British and European standards (BS4592-0:2006+A1:2012), grated flooring can pose a risk to those passing underneath from falling objects.
+When not compliant with the ball proof requirements, as outlined in the British and European standards (BS4592-0:2006+A1:2012 and BS EN ISO 14122 – 1:2016 respectively), grated flooring can pose a risk to traffic passing underneath as a result of falling objects.
 Depending on your requirements, there are specific ball proofing measurements your steel grating must comply with to eliminate the risk of falling objects on those walking beneath.
 So, what makes steel grating safe for overhead use?
 And what are the dangers of insufficient ball proofing?

 Ball Proof Compliance Explained

 All our grated flooring products – whether steel or GRP – must be measured in line with ball proof compliance guidelines to determine where they are safe to use.
 These British Standards (BS) regulations are mandatory for preventing injury caused by falling objects.
 Ball proof compliance refers to the size of objects that can pass through the openings in the mesh grating.
 The level of ball proofing required depends on where the steel grating is installed and what it is used for.
 This legal requirement has been put in place to ensure the safety of those passing underneath overhead walkways.

 What are the 3 compliant variants of ball proof grating?

 There are 3 variants of open mesh flooring that comply with the British and European standards: